Death of the Soul

 "This is very important.
 We need these trainees in tip top fighting shape, I sense something huge is coming, something dangerous," Li'Chin said in one of those fake over dramatic voices.

 "Really!?"
 James pretended to be shocked.
-"Why do you think the entire crew are training themselves day and night?
+"Why do you think the entire crew are being forced into training sessions?
 Do you think I get some strange kick out of making everyone train for my own personal entertainment?"

 "Ylara too, you're both in on it," Tom added on.
 "It was her idea wasn't it?"

 Li'Chin seemed to be immune to embarrassment, or he just chose to ignore them both.
-"Mr Wesley and I both see the signs, this area of space just smells of death."
+"Mr Wesley and I both see the signs, this area just smells of death."

 "We're in space," Tom muttered.